Why Your Customers Matter

 So why does this matter for you?
 The big takeaway here is YOUR CUSTOMERS MATTER.
 They ultimately determine how successful your business is.
 You can have a fantastic sales team and a cutting-edge product or service, but if you don’t ultimately satisfy your customers long term, then you just won’t last.

-by Jordan-Ann Powell
+Post by Jordan-Ann Powell